iZettle/sdk-android/Documentation/SDK_CardPaymentResult.md

 | `CardPaymentResult.Failed`  | Payment failed |
 | `CardPaymentResult.Completed` | Payment was successfully completed |

-The payment-failed result contains more details about failure reason.
-The payment-completed result contains more details about the successfully completed payment.
+The failed and completed results contain more detailed information regarding failure reason, or the payload of a successfully completed payment.

 ## Extracting the failure reason
-The `CardPaymentResult.Failed` contains an instance of `FailureReason`.
-This describes the failure, which can be caused by any of the following reasons.
+The `CardPaymentResult.Failed` contains an instance of `FailureReason` describing the failure, and can contain any of the following reasons.

 | Name | Description |
 |:---|:---|